Civil aviation in China: Air traffic control

 China is a fast-growing ATC market.
 Over the past 10 years the CAAC has spent 10 billion yuan on ATM infrastructure improvements.
 The current (summer 2002) inventory comprises 31 radars, 52 secondary radars, more than 1,000 VHF communications systems, over 160 VOR/DMEs and more than 140 ILS units.
 The next target for the CAAC's Air Traffic Management Bureau is to improve facilities in the east and mid-west of the country.
 A comprehensive data network, new center-automation systems, ground-air voice/data communications and new en route radars will be required over the next 10 years.

 China plans to introduce ground-air communications and automatic dependent surveillance services for international and polar routes in the west.
-The current airspace structure will be reorganised, reducing the 27 centers to five by 2010.
-Airspace environment in X'ian, Kunming, Chongging and Wuhan will be improved, and over the next five years two new en route centers (in addition to Beijing, Shanghai and Guangzhou) will be built.
+The current airspace structure will be reorganized, reducing the 27 centers to five by 2010.
+Airspace environment in X'ian, Kunming, Chongqing and Wuhan will be improved, and over the next five years two new en route centers (in addition to Beijing, Shanghai and Guangzhou) will be built.

-Flight delays are frequent in China, with 14 out of 20 airports with the worst on-time performance being in China, Hong Kong, or Taiwan, according to airport statistics website FlightStats in 2015.
+Flight delays are frequent in China, with 14 out of 20 airports with the worst on-time performance being in China, Hong Kong, or Macau, according to airport statistics website FlightStats in 2015.
 This is because the airspace is mostly controlled by the military, and only less than 30% of China's airspace is available for commercial airlines.
 This has caused many businesspeople to use the high-speed rail instead.